k-wong/pitch-deck-structure/README.md

 > "Storytelling is the most powerful way to put ideas into the world." — Robert McKee

 A purpose-built Codex skill for creating startup pitch deck skeletons focused on fundraising narrative, slide sequencing, and slide layouts.
+Trained on dozens of the best decks out there.

 Use to turn messy context/thoughts into a clear pitch deck narrative structure for early stage (seed-B) fundraising.
 Give it context and data, pair with your own design system skills, and then hand it to a presentation-generation tool such as PowerPoint, Google Slides, Canva, Paper, Gamma, etc.